 - The early levels and early parts of some later levels in Katamari Damacy are along these lines due to the fact that the Prince is only a few centimeters tall, but because the game focuses not on you but on the ball you're rolling, you become the giant in no time.

-- Ditto with custom maps for the Unreal series.
+- This happens with custom maps for the Unreal series.

 - Cool Spot.
 You're that red spot in the logo on a bottle of 7-Up.

 - I Wanna Be the Guy at times.